 The Indiana Department of Workforce Development provides salary information for DNP-educated advanced nursing professionals in the most populated cities in the state (2018):

 - Indianapolis: $121,820-$130,200

 - Evansville: $115,370-$129,930

 - South Bend: $121,200-$131,080

 Nurse Administrators and Executives:

-An Overview of Salaries for Indiana’s DNP-Educated Nurses
+An Overview of Hourly Wages for Indiana’s DNP-Educated Nurses